-2.29 "Key employee" means:
+2.32 "Key employee" means:

-- (A) A person who performs one or more of the following functions: - (1) Bingo caller; - (2) Counting room supervisor; - (3) Chief of security; - (4) Custodian of gaming supplies or cash; - (5) Floor manager; - (6) Pit boss; - (7) Dealer; - (8) Croupier; - (9) Approver of credit; or - (10) Custodian of gaming devices including persons with access to cash and accounting records within such devices. - (B) If not otherwise included, any other person whose total cash compensation is in excess of \$50,000 per year; or, - (C) If not otherwise included, the four most highly compensated persons in the gaming operation; or - (D) any employee whom the Tribal Commission may by written notice classify as a key employee. - 2.30 "License" means the official, legal, and revocable permission granted by the Tribal Commission to an applicant to conduct "licensed" gaming activity on the lands of the Tribe. - 2.31 "Manager" means an entity who has a management contract pursuant to Section 9.4 to operate a tribal gaming enterprise. - 2.32 "National Indian Gaming Commission" means the National Indian Gaming Commission established by the Indian Gaming Regulatory Act. - revenues of a gaming operation less amounts paid out as, or paid for, prizes, and total gaming-related operating expenses, excluding management fees.

-revised of nitro
+(A) A person who performs one or more of the following functions:

+- (1) Bingo caller;

+- (2) Counting room supervisor;

+- (3) Chief of security;

+- (4) Custodian of gaming supplies or cash;

+- (5) Floor manager;

+- (6) Pit boss;

+- (7) Dealer;

+- (8) Croupier;

+- (9) Approver of credit; or

+(10) Custodian of gaming devices including persons with access to cash and accounting records within such devices.

+(B) If not otherwise included, any other person whose total cash compensation is in excess of \$50,000 per year; or,

+(C) If not otherwise included, the four most highly compensated persons in the gaming operation; or

+(D) any employee whom the Tribal Commission may by written notice classify as a key employee.

+2.33 "License" means the official, legal, and revocable permission granted by the Tribal Commission to an applicant to conduct "licensed" gaming activity on the lands of the Tribe.

+2.34 "Manager" means an entity who has a management contract pursuant to Section 9.4 to operate a tribal gaming enterprise.

+2.35 "National Indian Gaming Commission" means the National Indian Gaming Commission established by the Indian Gaming Regulatory Act.

+2.36 "Net proceeds" or "net revenues" means gross gaming revenues of a gaming operation less amounts paid out as, or paid for, prizes, and total gaming-related operating expenses, excluding management fees.

-- 2.34 "Operator" means a person which has obtained a gaming license under this Ordinance or which is otherwise permitted by this Ordinance to perform, promote, conduct, or operate any lawful gaming activity on tribal lands at a gaming establishment. - 2.35 "Ordinance" means the Gaming Ordinance of the Bay Mills Indian Community, as it may from time to time be amended. - 2.36 "Participate" or "Participation" or "Participating" in any gaming activity means operating, directing, financing or in any way assisting in the establishment of or operation of any class of gaming or any site at which such gaming is being conducted, directly or indirectly, whether at the site in person or off the Reservation. - 2.37 "Person" means any individual, partnership, joint venture, corporation, joint stock company, company, firm, association, trust, estate, club, business trust, municipal corporation, society, receiver, assignee, trustee in bankruptcy, political entity, and any owner, director, officer or employee of any such entity, or any group of individuals acting as a unit, whether mutual, cooperative, fraternal, nonprofit, or otherwise, the government of the Tribe, any governmental entity of the Tribe, or any of the above listed forms of business entities that are wholly owned or operated by the Tribe; provided, however, that the term does not include the federal government and any agency thereof.
-The plural of "person" is "people". - 2.38 "Player" means a person participating in a game with the hope of winning money or other benefit, but does not include an operator, or any assistant of an operator.
+2.37 "Operator" means a person which has obtained a gaming license under this Ordinance or which is otherwise permitted by this Ordinance to perform, promote, conduct, or operate any lawful gaming activity on tribal lands at a gaming establishment.

+2.38 "Ordinance" means the Gaming Ordinance of the Bay Mills Indian Community, as it may from time to time be amended.

+2.39 "Participate" or "Participation" or "Participating" in any gaming activity means operating, directing, financing or in any way assisting in the establishment of or operation of any class of gaming or any site at which such gaming is being conducted, directly or indirectly, whether at the site in person or off the Reservation.

+2.40 "Person" means any individual, partnership, joint venture, corporation, joint stock company, company, firm, association, trust, estate, club, business trust, municipal corporation, society, receiver, assignee, trustee in bankruptcy, political entity, and any owner, director, officer or employee of any such entity, or any group of individuals acting as a unit, whether mutual, cooperative, fraternal, nonprofit, or otherwise, the government of the Tribe, any governmental entity of the Tribe, or any of the above listed forms of business entities that are wholly owned or operated by the Tribe; provided, however, that the term does not include the federal government and any agency thereof.
+The plural of "person" is "people".

+2.41 "Player" means a person participating in a game with the hope of winning money or other benefit, but does not include an operator, or any assistant of an operator.

-2.39 "Primary Management Official" means
+2.42 "Primary Management Official" means